DoctorRyner/purescript-styled/README.md

 First argument is ``Array (StyledComponent)`` which means array (``[]``) of our styled html elements.<br />
 Second arguments is a ``Array (HH.HTML p i)`` which means array (``[]``) of html elements.<br />
-You must list all ``StyledComponent`` elements in first argument to use them in second argument.
+You must list all ``StyledComponent`` elements (just once each element) in first argument to use them in second argument.

 So ``styledPage`` function must be used as wrapper in render function in halogen architecture.<br />